pantacuzino/emotionalsiberia/README.md

 #### Customer Hypothesis

-People who have had an anxious episode and have been at least one to a psychologist or psychiatrist
+People who've had an anxious episode and have been at least one time to a psychologist or psychiatrist

 #### Problem Hypothesis

-Don't know about thinking errors they make everyday and how they influence their life
+Don't know about thinking errors they make everyday and how to correct them to improve their emotional well-being

 #### Design Experiments